I am a history buff who loves to visit American heritage destinations and share my experiences with other travelers.

 The house is maintained in order to prevent further decay, but it is not "spruced up" in any way.
 Drayton Hall featured some lovely molded-plaster ceilings that are hundreds of years old, as well as intricately carved embellishments on the stairs, mouldings, and mantlepieces.
 The guided tour of the house presents details of the former occupants' lives and the era in which they lived in addition to facts about the structure and why it was built the way it was.

 It was an interesting way to step back in time and learn more about life in the old South.
 Also on the property is a marsh walk and river walk along the Ashley River which offer views of the local plants and wildlife.
 A picnic area is available if you want to bring your lunch along with you.
-Tickets to the property include the house tour and the nature trails.
+Tickets to the property include either an audio or guided (extra cost) house tour and the nature trails; please note that it is closed on Tuesdays.

 The Charleston Museum and The Joseph Manigault House